 We have already seen this effect when we reviewed the effects of changing the size of the sample, n, on the Central Limit Theorem.
-See Figure 8.2.7 to see this effect.
 Before we saw that as the sample size increased the standard deviation of the sampling distribution decreases.
-T
+This was why we chose the sample mean from a large sample as compared to a small sample, all other things held constant.